Insurgency in Balochistan

+Human rights activists have accused both nationalist militant groups and successive governments of Iran and Pakistan of human rights abuses in its suppression of the insurgency.

 Area of dispute

-Historical Balochistan covers the southern part of the Iranian Sistan and Baluchestan Province in the west, the Pakistani province of Balochistan in the east, and, in the northwest, part of Afghanistan's Helmand Province.
-The Gulf of Oman forms its southern border.
+Historical Balochistan covers the southern part of the Iranian Sistan and Baluchestan Province in the west, the Pakistani province of Balochistan in the east, and, in the northwest, part of Afghanistan's Helmand Province, while the Gulf of Oman forms its southern border.
 Mountains and desert make up much of the region's terrain.
 A majority of Baloch inhabit the region of Balochistan that predominantly falls within Pakistan's borders.

 Geographically, Balochistan is the largest province of Pakistan (comprising 44% of the country's total area), but it is the least developed and least inhabited, comprising only 5% of the total population.
 Sunni Islam is the predominant religion throughout the Balochistan region.

 Stuart Notholt, in his Atlas of Ethnic Conflict, describes the unrest in Balochistan as a "nationalist/self-determination conflict".